craftcms/commerce/docs/update-cart-addresses.md

 ## Summary

-When using the `update-cart` action, you may include both new shipping and billing address (properly nested under their repsective keys, `shippingAddress[...]` and `billingAddress[...]`), or select existing addresses using one or the other of the `shippingAddressId` and `billingAddressId` params.
+When using the `update-cart` action, you may include both new shipping and billing address (properly nested under their respective keys, `shippingAddress[...]` and `billingAddress[...]`), or select existing addresses using one or the other of the `shippingAddressId` and `billingAddressId` params.
 In either example, you can include `shippingAddressSameAsBilling` or `billingAddressSameAsShipping` to synchronize the attached addresses.